 The benefits of positive behavior reinforcement are numerous and are well supported by scientific research.

 Here’s a look at the key benefits of positive behavior reinforcement for your dog.

 Key Elements of Positive Behavior Reinforcement for Your Dog

 Positive behavior reinforcement involves the use of praise or a treat to reward a dog for exhibiting good or desirable behaviors.
 Positive reinforcement for a job well done is increasingly recommended over punishment or negative reinforcement to promote good behavior in both puppies and adult dogs.
 The underlying principle of positive behavior reinforcement is to steer your focus away from negatively responding to attention-seeking behaviors and toward the development of positive behaviors.

 Top 5 Benefits of Positive Behavior Reinforcement

-5. Your dog will look forward to training sessions.
-Your dog will look forward to learning new commands and behaviors when positive behavior reinforcement is used in training.
-Whether the positive reinforcement arrives in the form of a treat, a click and/or verbal praise, your dog will approach the learning process with anticipation as opposed to trepidation.
+- Your dog will look forward to training sessions.
+They will also look forward to learning new commands and behaviors when positive behavior reinforcement is used in training.
+Whether the positive reinforcement arrives in the form of a treat, a click, and/or verbal praise, your dog will approach the learning process with anticipation as opposed to trepidation.